 Guide to Building Your Home with VA Construction Loan

-A Comprehensive Guide to Building Your Home with VA Construction Loan
+A Comprehensive Guide to Building Your Home with a VA Construction Loan

 What Is A VA Construction Loan?

-A VA construction loan is a short-term real estate loan guaranteed by the United States Department of Veteran Affairs, allowing borrowers to acquire a piece of land and/or construct their primary residence.
+A VA construction loan is a short-term financing option guaranteed by the U.S. Department of Veterans Affairs.
+It allows qualified borrowers to purchase land and construct a primary residence.

 What Is A VA Construction Loan Used For?